Skip to main content

 Autism Circuit Academy

 The Autism Circuit Academy (ACA) endorsement programs are comprehensive professional development designed to help Texas educators acquire and effectively implement evidence-based practices (EBPs) for teaching students with autism.
-The ACA is a product of the Texas Statewide Leadership for Autism Training (TSLAT) and is supported by a grant from the Texas Education Agency.
 The training is free for educators across Texas who are employees of a local education agency.

 Program Benefits